stevleibelt/bash_random_file_selector/README.md

 # Future Improvements

+* Create a configuration file to ease up the copy command (default could be the source path file and the number of files)
 * Create a changelog.md
 * Put both scripts into one script
 * Run the copy script until the device is full or an fixed amout of files are copied (use output of df -i?)